 Vibrant and a little quirky, Nightjar in Hebden Bridge may quickly become one of your favourite places to visit.

 Exposed brick walls, wooden ceiling and gentle hue lighting creates a real ambience and very cosy feel.
-One of our favourite things when we last visited was the tables that looked like they may have been made using driftwood.
+And one of our favourite things are the fact the tables look like they may have been made using driftwood.
 Basically, this is a very photogenic place to enjoy a pint!

 There are a range of craft beers and ales available, and often there will be options from Blackedge, Britol Beer Factory and Nailmarker.